MichaelRFairhurst/I-feel-preTTY/README.md

 ![Preview of PreTTY output](http://wikifightgame.com/moarcontent/I-Feel-PreTTY.png)

-# Using it in three steps
+# Use it in three steps

-1. Create a class that extends `PreTTYProcess`, and `->install()` your components.
-You can start without any installed components by passing `array()` as the first constructor parameter.
+1. Create a class that extends `PreTTYProcess`, and `->install()` your custom components if you have any.
+This example installs the breadcrumbs component.
+`array()` as the first constructor parameter.

 		class ExampleMigration extends PreTTYProcess {